etjernst/mm_website/content/home/intro.md

 #      path:  # enter filename of a video in /assets/media
 #  css_class: fullscreen
 ---
+{: style="text-align: left" }

-At Inspired Freediving, our approach to education and skill development is based on three pillars of development:
+At Inspired Freediving, our approach to education and skill development<br>
+is based on three pillars of development:
 1. safety
 2. relaxation
 4. fun!

 We support our students in reaching their freediving goals---whatever they may be---using patience, persistence, and an energetic growth mindset.
-We have years of instructional experience and bring knowledge from a lifetime watermanship.
+We have years of instructional experience and bring knowledge from a lifetime of watermanship.

 We also aim to perform at our optimum, which has seen Inspired Freediving instructors and assistants competing at the National level for Pool competitions and at the Pan-Pacific Pool Championships.

-{style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}

-Check out my [resumé](/about/) and portfolio below 😍